naiyerasif/site/src/content/profile/naiyer.md

 <p class="greeting">
 <random-message selector="span">
 	👋 <span>Hi</span><span data-language="Maori" hidden>Kia ora</span><span data-language="Turkish" hidden>Merhaba</span><span data-language="Urdu" hidden>Khush Amdeed</span><span hidden>Hello</span>!
-</random-message> I'm a software engineer from India.
+</random-message> I&rsquo;m a software engineer from India.
 </p>

-I like solving problems, and exploring ideas.
-I work in small bursts.
-Reading is my addiction.
-I love science fiction, manga, and poetry.
-My professional experience exists at the intersection of the backend, frontend, databases, and lately, cloud.
-With a lot of application design, requirements analysis and documentation sprinkled on top.

 This is my personal site.
-Most of the posts here are technical essays, with occasional manifestations of my tea-infused opinions.
+Most of the posts here are technical essays, with occasional sprinkles of my opinions.
 They serve as a reference for what I learn, and a source of ~~criticism and scorn~~ <ins>constructive feedback</ins>.

+I love to read, especially sci-fi, manga, and Urdu poetry.
+I also adore beautiful typography, natural landscapes, and alcohol-free fragrances.
+I am a tea person.

+Professionally, I have worked on the frontend, backend, and more recently, cloud.
+I enjoy tackling design and engineering problems, and I prefer to do so in short bursts with a healthy amount of pragmatism.

 ## Frequently Asked Questions